zhhuta/vpsnet/vps.net.md

 	if __name__ == '__main__':
 		main()

-The rusult of running this program should be next:
+Below is the results you should get when running this script:

 	{
 	  "user": {